mockbot/OpenMowerRos1GazeboSim/README.md

 Hello world,
 this is a trivial workflow for OpenMower Simulation using ROS1 and GAZEBO.
-It uses collectionc and work of many other authors, developers and me.
+It uses collections and amazing work of many other authors, developers and me.

 Enjoy and improve the result.
 Sugguestions and improvements are welcome.